The Three Lives of an Xactimate Document: Estimate, Bid, and Invoice

 Understanding What Xactimate Actually Is

 Xactimate is property claims estimating software developed by Xactware Solutions, a subsidiary of Verisk Analytics.
 It is the dominant estimating platform in the property insurance industry.
-Carriers, independent adjusters, public adjusters, and contractors all use it.
+Carriers, independent adjusters, Public Adjusters, and contractors all use it.
 The software contains a database of line items — thousands of individual tasks such as "remove and replace drywall, 1/2 inch, hung, taped, floated, ready for paint" — each associated with a price drawn from Verisk's proprietary pricing database.

 The pricing database is updated monthly and organized by geographic region.
 Verisk describes its methodology as based on "primary sources including labor, equipment, or material providers; contractors and subcontractors; and Xactimate customers," acquired through surveys, direct data feeds, and completed estimates.
 The company collects more than 345,000 survey points annually and analyzes millions of estimates to generate what it calls a "single representative price per line item, computed from all valid price points researched within the market."

 That language sounds precise, but it conceals an important limitation.
 The price Xactimate assigns to any given line item is a statistical composite — a calculated midpoint.
 Verisk's own pricing research methodology document acknowledges that "some market price data are higher, and some market price data are lower than that which are reported."
-In plain terms, the Xactimate price for any line item is not necessarily what any specific contractor in a given market would charge.
-It is what the software calculates based on historical survey data that, by the time it reaches the user, is already at least thirty days old.
+Verisk has noted that price variations of 50% from low to high within a single market are common, and that variations of 100% are "not uncommon."

 And Verisk's End User License Agreement goes further.
 Section 12.3 of the Xactware EULA states plainly: "We do not warrant the accuracy of pricing information in the Price Data."Users are expected to "agree not to prohibit or preclude deviations from the Price Data where contractor requirements, market conditions, demand or any other factor warrants the use of different line-item price in the specific situation."